Savelor/SQLAIRefactor/docs/OtherFunctions.md

 ## LIKE
-WHERE predicates that include a LIKE clause often produce execution plans that are hard for the optimizer to handle efficiently.
+WHERE predicates that include a LIKE clause often produce execution plans that are hard to improve.
 In many cases, this leads to higher I/O costs and slower performance as data volumes grow.
-One effective technique is to rewrite the LIKE condition using functions such as RIGHT.
+In some specific cases it is possible to rewrite the LIKE condition using functions such as RIGHT.
 This approach can result in significantly more efficient execution plans, reducing the number of I/O operations, especially as table sizes increase.
 The use of the LIKE operator generally falls into three main categories (all tests executed in **AdventureWorks2022** database):

 **1. Wildcard on right:**, the plan is good enough, no need to rewrite it.